Paul Mellor: Career

 Mellor played 17 seasons at the highest level, spanning 221 NRL games and scoring 90 tries.
-He played for South Sydney, the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks and Castleford (Heritage № 797) in the UK.
+He played for South Sydney, the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks and Castleford in the UK.
 Mellor finished as South Sydney's top try scorer in the 1994 and 1996 seasons.
 Mellor played for Souths in their upset 1994 Tooheys Challenge Cup final victory over Brisbane.

 Whilst at Cronulla, Mellor was part of the 1999 Cronulla side which won the minor premiership and were one of the favourites to take out the competition before losing to rivals St George in the preliminary final by a score of 24-8 at Stadium Australia.
 Mellor would go on to experience further preliminary final heartbreak with Cronulla in 2001 and 2002.

 Mellor signed for Castleford for the 2003 and 2004 season of Super League.
 Mellor was utilised in the centre and second row but in the 2004 season moved to the wing and improved his form.

 Retirement

-Mellor played his final game of Rugby League in the 2007 Qualifying Final against the Manly Sea Eagles on 8 September 2007 at Brookvale Oval, electing to retire from the game at the conclusion of the 2007 season.
+Mellor played his final game of Rugby League in the 2007 Qualifying Final against the Manly Warringah Sea Eagles on 8 September 2007 at Brookvale Oval, electing to retire from the game at the conclusion of the 2007 season.